 XAI Methods Used in IDS

 Intrusion Detection System (IDS) utilizes various Explainable AI (XAI) methods, which can be categorized into feature-based explanations, perturbation-based explanations, decomposition-based explanations, and hybrid-based explanations.
 Feature-based explanations aim to determine the impact of each feature on the prediction and are implemented using methods such as SHapley Additive exPlanation (SHAP).
 Perturbation-based explanations analyze the model’s decision-making process by making small changes to the input data and observing variations in the output space, with techniques like Local Interpretable Model-Agnostic Explanation (LIME).
-Decomposition-based explanations assign an importance measure to input features by decomposing the model signal, with Integrated Gradients being an example of this approach.
+Decomposition-based explanations assign an importance measure to input features by decomposing the model signal with Integrated Gradients being an example of this approach.
 Hybrid-based

 explanations combine multiple XAI techniques, offering more flexible and comprehensive insights into the model’s decisions.
 In the study conducted by Hariharan et al. (2023), Permutation Importance (PI), SHapley Additive exPlanation (SHAP), Local Interpretable Model-Agnostic Explanation (LIME), and Contextual Importance and Utility (CIU) methods were used.
 These methods enabled both global and local-level explanations, enhancing the interpretability of IDS models' decision mechanisms [20].
 On the other hand, Neupane et al. (2022) examined feature-based, perturbation-based, decomposition-based, and hybrid-based explanations in IDS.
 The study assessed the effectiveness of different XAI approaches using methods such as SHAP, LIME, and Integrated Gradients.
 By integrating multiple explanation techniques, hybrid-based explanations provided more flexible and comprehensive insights into IDS models [8].
 Both studies contribute significantly to improving the transparency and reliability of IDS models by exploring different aspects of Explainable AI techniques.
 In this study, SHAP and LIME are implemented as XAI approaches in IDS.